Managing your money and benefits over the winter holidays

 Winter and Christmas benefits

 Depending on your age, income and any benefits you are receiving, you may be entitled to additional payments in the winter.
-They are designed to help keep you warm and comfortable over the colder months and Christmas.
+These are designed to help keep you warm and comfortable over the colder months and Christmas.

 Winter Fuel Payment